 April 3 - 8, 2020

-It is perfectly located in the center of Reykjavik, right by the old harbour, and has a sauna and a fitness room.
+You’ll relax and recharge at this brand-new, modern hotel with rooms decorated in a modern, rustic-sheik style.
+It has a fantastic bar for happy hours, and an amazing bakery for early morning nibbles.
+It is perfectly situated in the center of Reykjavik, right by the old harbour, and features a sauna and a fitness room.

 DAY 1: REYKJAVIK DAY